 Paul Rademacher is VP of Engineering at Tasty Labs, a new startup working on tools to improve everyday life.
 He was previously an engineering manager for Google Maps, and Technical Lead for the Google Earth Browser Plugin and API.
 Prior to joining Google, Paul was the creator of HousingMaps.com, a combination of Craigslist and Google Maps that was the first-ever map mashup.
 He holds a Ph.D. in Computer Science from UNC-Chapel Hill, and worked as an R&D Software Engineer for Dreamworks Animation on films including Shrek 2 and Madagascar.

-Laurel Ruma is the Director of Talent for O’Reilly Media.
-Most recently she co-chaired Where 2.0, OSCON Java, and Gov 2.0 Expo.
-She joined the company in 2005 after working for five years at various IT analyst firms in the Boston area.
-Laurel is also the co-editor of Open Government, published by O’Reilly.
+Laurel Ruma is the director of talent for O’Reilly Media.
+Most recently, Laurel cochaired Where 2.0, OSCON Java, and Gov 2.0 Expo.
+She joined O’Reilly in 2005 after working for five years at various IT analyst firms in the Boston area.
+Laurel is also the coeditor of Open Government, published by O’Reilly.

 Jer Thorp is an artist and educator from Vancouver, Canada, currently living in New York.
 A former geneticist, his digital art practice explores the many-folded boundaries between science and art.
 Recently, his work has been featured by The New York Times, The Guardian, BusinessWeek and the CBC.